Automatic Camera Trajectory Control with Enhanced Immersion for Virtual Cinematography: Method

 where $T$ denotes the total number of frame time and $t$ ranging from 0 to $T-1$.

-\textbf{Feature loss:} Given the effectiveness of VGG \cite{simonyan2014very} in extracting features that match human perception, we introduce it here to assist the feature-level regularization by supervising the similarity between $\hat{C}'$ and the generated $\hat{C}$ in the feature space, as:

-\textbf{Shakiness loss:} Based on the findings in \cite{emocam}, different styles of camera shakiness express emotions of different categories and intensities.
-To improve emotional immersion in the generated trajectory $\hat{C}$, we attempt to align its camera shakiness with that of the well-designed real sample $\hat{C}'$.
+\textbf{Shape loss:} Following \cite{emocam}, we control the amplitude of the camera trajectory to express varied psychological states of the actor.
+For precise emotional styling in the generated $C'$, we align the amplitude-based trajectory shape with that of the well-designed real sample $C$.

-Analytically, the shaky camera effects often result from frequent changes of direction.
-To control the required visual unsteadiness for the generated $\hat{C}$, we design an algorithm $f_{shake}$ that can measure the shaky performance of a camera sequence by analyzing the amplitude and frequency of its camera shakes.

-As shown in Fig. \ref{demoshk}, when movements occur along a specific camera axis, we collect time points where the velocity equals zero to represent directional changes that cause shakiness.
-These time points are denoted as $Pv=\{pv_{0},pv_{1},...,pv_{N}\}$.
-Using this set of points, the axis-wise shaky performance can be measured as:
+As shown in Fig. \ref{demoshk}, we collect the time points of peaks and valleys along a specific camera axis, denoted as $Pv=\{pv_{0},pv_{1},...,pv_{N}\}$.
+The axis-wise amplitude can be analytically measured using $f_{amp}$ as: